zevv/npeg/README.md

 patt1 + patt2   # Matches patt1 or patt2 (ordered choice)
 patt1 - patt2   # Matches patt1 if patt2 does not match
 -patt           # Equivalent to ("" - patt)
+C(patt)         # Create a capture
 ```

+On the whish list:

+* Implement non-terminals to be able to construct recursive grammars

+* Much more elaborate captures - ideally, NPeg should be able to capture
+  into Nim objects and allow to build ASTs on the fly

+* Compile time transcoding of the PEG VM code into Nim for absolute
+  top speed parsing

+* Provide an alternative method for constructing PEGS through a Nim
+  macro based DSL

 ## Examples